nasa/cumulus-docs/docs/cumulus-task-message-flow.md

-# Cumulus Tasks
+# Cumulus Tasks: Message Flow

+Cumulus Tasks comprise Cumulus Workflows and are either AWS Lambda tasks or AWS Elastic Container Service activities.
+Cumulus Tasks permit a payload as input to the main task application code.
+The task payload is additionally wrapped by the [Cumulus Message Adapter](https://github.com/cumulus-nasa/cumulus-message-adapter) in additional information which provides developers templating functionality and the Cumulus core management framework the information it requires to manage these workflows.

 <img src="/images/cumulus-task-message-flow.png">

-This steps in this flow are detailed in sections below.
+The steps in this flow are detailed in sections below.

 ## Cumulus Message Format